Video-enabled DSLRs have replaced pro camcorders for many videographers, but it's mirrorless cameras which are now driving the technology forward.

 Our pick...
 Panasonic Lumix GH5

 It’s hard to know where to start with the GH5.
 Rather than using a cropped area of the sensor when shooting 4K as was the case with the GH4, the GH5 uses the entire width of the chip and then downsamples the footage in-camera.
 This also means that framing won’t be cropped, and you’ll be able to use your lenses as if you’re shooting stills.
 Currently the Lumix GH5 allows you to shoot Cinema 4K (4096 x 2160) at 60p with a bit rate of 150Mbps, while Full HD video is obviously also possible, up to a very impressive 180p.
 That's not all, as the GH5 offers color subsampling at 4:2:2 and a color depth of 10-bit, delivering greater color information and richer graduations.
 The GH5 also offers live output to external recorders such as Apple ProRes via HDMI, as well as simultaneous internal recording.
 That's certainly a comprehensive video spec, but Panasonic is also planning to introduce a number of firmware updates over the coming months to bolster the GH5's recording capabilities even further.

-Read the full review: Panasonic Lumix GH5
+Read our in-depth Panasonic Lumix GH5 review